Lynn Bowles: Personal and charitable activities

 She is an ambassador for Bobath Children's Therapy Centre Wales, a registered charity based in Cardiff that provides specialist Bobath therapy to children from all over Wales who have cerebral palsy.
 In the November 2007 Children in Need week a "Money can't buy" experience was auctioned which included spending a day with her at Land Rover and other automotive experiences under the banner of 'Petrolheads', and the item raised £22,000 for the charity.

-As of June 2009 Bowles was living in Wimbledon but regularly travelled back to her family home in the village of Rudry near Caerphilly.
+Bowles previously lived in Wimbledon but moved back to Wales permanently in 2018, she regularly travelled back to her family home in the village of Rudry near Caerphilly.